neoforged/Documentation/docs/entities/renderer.md

     }

     @Override
-    public void render(MyEntityRenderState state, PoseStack poseStack, MultiBufferSource bufferSource, int packedLight) {
+    public void submit(MyEntityRenderState renderState, PoseStack poseStack, SubmitNodeCollector collector, CameraRenderState cameraState) {
-        // Calling super will automatically render the layer for you. super.render(state, poseStack, bufferSource, packedLight);
+        // Calling super will automatically submit the features of the layer for you. super.submit(renderState, poseStack, collector, cameraState);
-        // Then, do custom rendering here, if applicable.
+        // Then, do custom submission here, if applicable.
     }

     // getTextureLocation is an abstract method in LivingEntityRenderer that we need to override.
-    // The texture path is relative to textures/entity, so in this example, the texture should be located at
+    // The texture path is relative to the namespace, so it must specify the exact path within the namespace in the assets directory.
+    // In this example, the texture should be located at `assets/examplemod/textures/entity/example_entity.png`.
-    // assets/examplemod/textures/entity/example_entity.png.
-The texture will then be supplied to and used by the model.
+    // The texture will then be supplied to and used by the model.
     @Override
     public ResourceLocation getTextureLocation(MyEntityRenderState state) {
-        return ResourceLocation.fromNamespaceAndPath("examplemod", "example_entity");
+        return ResourceLocation.fromNamespaceAndPath("examplemod", "textures/entity/example_entity.png");
     }
 }
 ```